fsolla/fsolla/README.md

 # Hi, I'm Francisco Solla 👋

 I'm a Senior Software Engineer with 8+ years of experience building scalable, well-architected web and mobile applications across SaaS, marketplaces and consumer platforms.
-I specialize in TypeScript, React, Next.js, React Native, Expo, system design and moder frontend tolls.
+I specialize in TypeScript, React, Next.js, React Native, Expo, system design and modern frontend tools.
 With a strong focus on performance and long-term maintainability.

 Recently expanding into backend engineering with Node.js, Express, Prisma, and PostgreSQL.
 And Web3 development with wagmi, viem, @solana/web3.js and bitcoinjs-lib.